devops-rkssh/devops-rkssh/README.md

 ## About Us

-Rkssh specializes in comprehensive DevOps services, streamlining development and operations workflows.
+We specializes in comprehensive DevOps services, streamlining development and operations workflows.
 Expertise in CI/CD, IAC, Kubernetes, Security, Cloud Migration, and more.

 ---